Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Gunpowder Proof, The Black Label, can unfortunately be found with different blends.
 I believe that it’s the oldest one that consists of rum originating from Guyana, Trinidad and Barbados (Imaged bottle).
 Then you can find a blend of rum originating from Guyana and Trinidad.
 Finally there’s also one, the latest after what I have understood, that just contains rum from Guyana.
 Which one you buy/taste you can detect at the bottom of the front label cause it’s written there.
 Before they changed the name it was called “Blue Label British Navy Rum” consisting of a blend of rum originating from Guyana, Trinidad and Barbados.

 To complicate it even more their standard rum at ABV 40% (42% in some markets) have a and are called Blue Label.
 Also that one can be found in three different blends.
-The Pusser’s Overproof (75%), can also be found with a blue label but also with a green label, don’t know which one is the latest.
-Could be the blue one cause that one is a blend of rum from Guyana and Trinidad while the Green Label also contains rum from Barbados.
+The Pusser’s Overproof (75%), can also be found with a blue label containing rum from Guyana and Trinidad, but also with a green label containing rum from Guyana.
+The green label is the latest.

 Over to the rum.
 The one a review here is the one that’s just contains rum originating from Guyana.

 The nose is of course a little sticky because of the 54,5%, but without harming me.

 On the palate I can recognize vanilla and notes of spices and smoke.